 Then we moved to Colorado and the boxed chandelier came with us.
 I didn’t know if there would be a good place for it in our Colorado home, but I was still so in love with it, that I brought it just in case.
 We moved into this rental and I toyed with changing out our art room chandelier but didn’t have the energy (there was that little pregnancy thing).
 So it sat some more.
 Boxed in our basement.
 Waiting.

 Then.
-Three things happened: 1) I made a list of home improvement projects I could do as a True Value Blog Squad Member, and the chandelier switch made the list.
-2) I was contacted by Colorado Homes & Lifestyles about doing a photo shoot in my home.
-And 3) Grandpa Mac was coming to visit the week before the photoshoot.
+Two things happened: 1) I was contacted by Colorado Homes & Lifestyles about doing a photo shoot in my home.
+And 2) Grandpa Mac was coming to visit the week before the photoshoot.

 It was the perfect storm of chandelier installation.

 When he arrived, Grandpa Mac bought equipment — like a ladder, drill bits, new chain and electrical tape.
 Many trips to our local hardware store were made.
 He rewired the chandelier.
 Replaced the old bulbs (there are 11).
 Added a six foot chain.
 And installed the very heavy fixture.

 My mom and I shined up all the chrome and handwashed the 73 hand-blown pieces of glass.
 First in a warm soapy bath, and then in a white vinegar rinse so they would sparkle.

 Part of what made the project a challenge, was that the ceiling was so very high.
 The twelve foot ladder was placed on our giant table.
 Then, very-tall Grandpa Mac climbed to the top and was able to reach the ceiling.
 If he was shorter, I don’t think it would have worked. : )